-The Cloudera Manager Server and managed services need a user account to complete tasks.
-When installing Cloudera Manager from tarballs, you much create this user account on all hosts manually.
+The Cloudera Manager Server and managed services require a user account to complete tasks.
+When installing Cloudera Manager from tarballs, you must create this user account on all hosts manually.
 Because Cloudera Manager Server and managed services are configured to use the user account cloudera-scm by default, creating a user with this name is the simplest approach.
-After creating such a user, it is automatically used after installation is complete.
+This created user, is used automatically after installation is complete.

-To create a user cloudera-scm, use a command such as the following:
+To create user cloudera-scm, use a command such as the following:

-''' $ sudo useradd --system --home=/opt/cloudera-manager/cm-5.0/run/cloudera-scm-server --no-create-home --shell=/bin/false --comment "Cloudera SCM User" cloudera-scm '''
+''' $ sudo useradd --system --home=/opt/cloudera-manager/cm-5.6.0/run/cloudera-scm-server --no-create-home --shell=/bin/false --comment "Cloudera SCM User" cloudera-scm '''

-For the preceding useradd command, ensure the --home argument path matches your environment.
-This argument varies according to where you place the tarball and the version number varies among releases.
-For example, the --home location could be /opt/cm-5.0/run/cloudera-scm-server.
+Ensure the --home argument path matches your environment.
+This argument varies according to where you place the tarball, and the version number varies among releases.
+For example, the --home location could be /opt/cm-5.6.0/run/cloudera-scm-server.